 In the second part of the script each variable defined in VAR is separately extracted from the original data file and processed.
 Most parts of the code are commented, and therefore it should be easy to follow.
-ESMValTool provides a set of predefined utilities.ncl, which can be imported into your CMORizer by
+ESMValTool provides a set of predefined utilities.ncl, which are imported by default into your CMORizer.
+This module contains different kinds of small fixes to the data attributes, coordinates, and metadata which are necessary for the data field to be CMOR-compliant.